- Purchase the complete Expat Arrivals Saudi Arabia Guide (PDF)

 Expats will find the weather in Saudi Arabia a forceful factor to contend with.
-Except for the province of Asir on the western coast, the country is mostly desert; rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.
+Except for the province of Asir on the western coast, the country is mostly desert.
+Rainfall is sparse, days are incredibly hot and temperatures can drop drastically at night.

 Expats should be wary of the possibility of heatstroke and exhaustion, especially from May to September.